 The sale, lease, or rental of durable medical equipment for use in a patient's home is not included in the provider's fee or the comprehensive surgical outpatient facility fee allowance.

 HCPCS services are reported using the appropriate HCPCS codes as identified in the HCPCS Level II section.
 Examples include:

-- Surgical boot for a postoperative podiatry patient - Crutches for a patient with a fractured tibia other services provided within the boundaries of the State of Alaska.
-See the HCPCS section for more information.
+- Surgical boot for a postoperative podiatry patient - Crutches for a patient with a fractured tibia

 Ambulance Services